Cognitive behavioral therapy: High drop-out rates

 Furthermore, other researchers write that CBT studies have high drop-out rates compared to other treatments.
 One meta-analysis found that CBT drop-out rates were 17% higher than those of other therapies.
 This high drop-out rate is also evident in the treatment of several disorders, particularly the eating disorder anorexia nervosa, which is commonly treated with CBT.
 Those treated with CBT have a high chance of dropping out of therapy before completion and reverting to their anorexia behaviors.

 Other researchers analyzing treatments for youths who self-injure found similar drop-out rates in CBT and DBT groups.
 In this study, the researchers analyzed several clinical trials that measured the efficacy of CBT administered to youths who self-injure.
 The researchers concluded that none of them were found to be efficacious.

 Philosophical concerns with CBT methods

 The methods employed in CBT research have not been the only criticisms; some individuals have called its theory and therapy into question.

 Slife and Williams write that one of the hidden assumptions in CBT is that of determinism, or the absence of free will.
 They argue that CBT holds that external stimuli from the environment enter the mind, causing different thoughts that cause emotional states: nowhere in CBT theory is agency, or free will, accounted for.

 Another criticism of CBT theory, especially as applied to major depressive disorder (MDD), is that it confounds the symptoms of the disorder with its causes.
+Other criticisms include that CBT may view people as stupid or can address only simple or superficial problems.